lloistborn/lloistborn.github.io/_posts/2024-11-25-my-attempt-creating-dynamic-title-using-react.md

+In this post, I'll share my journey of implementing dynamic page titles in a Next.js application, including the challenges I faced and the solutions I discovered along the way.

 ## The Initial Approach: Direct Component State

 Like many developers, I started with what seemed like a straightforward task: displaying dynamic page titles based on the selected sidebar item in my Next.js application.
 My first attempt was refreshingly simple - just add a title to each page component: